ALMA NURSING AND HEALTH SERVICES

 Random Drug Testing: All 7th through 12th-grade students who participate in extracurricular activities including sports, clubs, and organizations are subject to random drug testing.

 Head Lice: Our district policy expects that all students will be lice-free to attend school.
 You will be notified by phone or in writing if lice are found.
 Your child may return to school as soon as he/she is free of lice.

-Medication: In order for your child to take medication at school it must be brought to the office by a parent or guardian and a permission form signed.
+Medication: In order for your child to take medication at school, it must be brought to the office by a parent or guardian and a permission form signed.
 Permission forms are available in the school office and on the Alma School District website.
 MEDICATION BROUGHT TO SCHOOL BY A STUDENT WILL BE CONFISCATED AND WILL NOT BE ADMINISTERED.
-Transportation of medications via school buses is strictly prohibited.
+Transportation of medication via school buses is strictly prohibited.
 All medication must be in the original bottle.
 Prescription medications must also be properly labeled with the child's name, doctor's name, current date, and dosage.
 We will not accept any over-the-counter medication without a doctor's note.
 Our medication guidelines are strictly enforced.

-Vision and Hearing Screenings are done as required by Arkansas state law.
+Vision and hearing screenings are done as required by Arkansas state law.
 Parents will be notified in writing if further examination by a doctor is indicated.

 Scoliosis (curvature of the spine) screenings are done as required by Arkansas state law.
 Students are exempt from this screening only for religious reasons and written notification must be received from a parent prior to screening.

 BMI (Body Mass Index) screenings are required by the state of Arkansas and are conducted annually.
 Students are exempt from this screening only if written notification from a parent is received prior to screening.
 Results are available upon request at the end of each school year.